Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/assignments/assignment-09-api-lib.md

 This assignment is due the last day of class.

+Here is a rough example of what your library might look like: https://github.com/soggybag/really-random

 ### Why this assignment?

 This is a great practice writing JavaScript code.
 You might use the code you write here.
 Someone else might use the code you write!